Chagrin River: Geography

 According to the Ohio Department of Natural Resources, more than 49 species of fish and 90 bird species live in the Chagrin River watershed, including the American brook lamprey, which is relatively rare in Ohio.

 Sports and recreation

-Hiking is popular along many areas along the Chagrin River.
-Some area are also popular for fishing, and ESPN Outdoors recommends the Chagrin River for fishing, especially for finding steelhead.
+Hiking is popular in many areas along the Chagrin River.
+Some areas are also popular for fishing: ESPN Outdoors recommends the Chagrin River for fishing, especially for finding steelhead.
 The Daniels Park Dam, a small lowhead dam, was their favorite spot.
 On December 31, 2004, the Daniels Park Dam failed due to excess pressure from ice and water.

 The Aurora branch of the Chagrin River is a class III-IV of whitewater, according to the American Whitewater Association.
 On the other hand, the Daniels Park section is rated a class I.